ngosteven/sparta-test-glossary/README.md

 ### Automation Testing
 ### Behaviour Driven Development
 ### Beta testing

+Beta Testing is also known as field testing.
+It takes place at customer’s site.
+It sends the system/software to users who install it and use it under real-world working conditions.

 ### Black box testing
 ### Bottom up
 ### Boundary Value Analysis